Call Us

 Vaduvur Sri Kothandaramar Temple

 At the Kothandaramar Temple, Lord Rama is worshipped standing and bowing.
 The stunning idol of Rama with Sita and Lakshmana is the temple's most famous feature.
 Nearby is a sizable temple tank.
-It is a significant place of worship in the area.
+It is a significant place of worship in the area of Kothandaramar Temple.

 6:00 AM – 8:30 PM